 - Royal Oak Inn

 This popular gem of a pub can be found tucked away in an attractive valley - a must for fans of real ale, real cider and real conversation.
-Upto four real ales and four real ciders are available.
+Upto four real ales and three real ciders are available.
 It is a hostelry of two halves: the quiet, smart lounge provides good quality locally sourced food and relaxation, while the very lively public bar provides a Devon welcome and a roaring fire.
-Check out the informative website for news of special offers, live music, morris dancing visits and beer and cider festivals.
+Check out the informative website for news of special offers, live music, morris dancing visits.
 Plymouth CAMRA Country Pub Of The Year 2015, 2018 and currently 2019, and formally Runner Up in 2016, and Cider & Perry POTY Runner Up 2014 and 2015.